larpo1/lavanda-website/src/pages/blog/2020-04-13-covid-19-how-to-stay-informed-during-the-pandemic.md

   <p>We will be releasing more information about your options for survival during this pandemic - from financial optimisation, through to optimising the infrastructure that underpins your business.</p>

   <p>As experienced property managers ourselves, we know just how tough it is to run a complex human operation, and how sensitive underlying profitability is to external market changes.
 That is why we are here to help you during this time, even if it&rsquo;s just for a chat.
-We want to help, so please don&rsquo;t hesitate to reach out to us.
+We want to help, so please don&rsquo;t hesitate to <a href="../contact" target="_blank" rel="noopener">reach out to us</a>.
 We're all in this together.</p>

   <p><strong>About Lavanda</strong></p>